ZoMsi/ZoMsi/README.md

 ## 🚀 About Me

-- 🔭 I'm currently working  to FactoryOnline as lead developper
+- 🔭 I'm currently working  to BCI France as lead developper

 ## Tech Stack